lzwjava/blog-source/_posts/2023-08-01-ml-job-find.md

 Top 300 in National Olympiad in Informatics in Provinces.
 Studied at Beijing Forestry University (211) for a year.
 Startup experience for 3 years after leaving.
-Skilled in Android, iOS, front-end, and back-end development.
+Skilled in Android, iOS, frontend, and backend development.
-Best at back-end with 6 years of experience.
+Best at the backend with 6 years of experience.
 Worked with HSBC and DBS Bank, familiar with big companies.
 Fluent in Mandarin, English, and Cantonese; IELTS 6, basic Japanese.
 1-year amateur machine learning experience, know handwriting recognition neural network code.